corporate academies —strategic, effective, and future-proof

 Yes.
 Existing offerings are reviewed, consolidated, and organized into a clear framework (e.g., target groups, areas of expertise, learning paths, formats, quality standards)—without starting from scratch.

-When is it particularly worthwhile to set it up?
+When is it particularly worthwhile to establish a corporate academy?

-This is particularly true in the context of growth, transformation, skills shortages, internationalization, new competency requirements (e.g., digital/AI), or when learning opportunities have so far been decentralized, inconsistent, or difficult to manage.
+This is particularly true in the context of growth, transformation, skills shortages, globalization, and new competency requirements (e.g., digital skills, AI skills), or when learning opportunities have so far been decentralized, inconsistent, or difficult to manage.